305909/gym-hopper/README.md

 ### REINFORCE

-Three variations of the REINFORCE (Vanilla Policy Gradient) algorithm.
-The implementations differ for the usage of the baseline term:
+This project implements the REINFORCE (Vanilla Policy Gradient) algorithm with three variations that differ for the usage of the baseline term:
 1. without baseline
 2. with constant baseline
 3. whitening transformation baseline

+For more details, check out our custom implementation of the REINFORCE (Vanilla Policy Gradient) algorithm located in the `rein.py` file within the `agents` folder.

-#### How to run the code
+#### How to run the code on Google Colab

 Train and test the REINFORCE (Vanilla Policy Gradient) algorithm by running the following command: